Currently Documented Edition Signature and Seal Markings:

 In addition to marketing original Rakusan woodblock prints of 23 from Japan, Foster also sold two grades of reproductions which he had machine-printed in the USA.

-Both reproduction versions were created from the same original model, a later edition copy of 23 in Foster's personal collection.
+Both reproduction versions were created from the same original model, an edition II copy of 23 in Foster's personal collection.

 One version is a fine art reproduction produced for individual sale, and the other appears as page 21 of the Foster booklet.